Privacy

 What People Often Misunderstand

 Privacy is not only about whether a site has a login.
-A static site can still add tracking tools, forms, or third-party scripts later.
-The MVP does not include those features, and any later change should be reviewed before launch.
+Forms, tracking tools, and outside signup tools can also affect what readers share.
+This site currently avoids those features, and any later change should be reviewed before it appears on the site.